-ADSL2+ can be used to correct this problem by using frequencies below 1.1 MHz from the central office, and frequencies between 1.1 MHz and 2.2 MHz from the remote terminal to the customer premise.
+ADSL2plus can correct this problem by using frequencies below 1.1 MHz from the central office to the remote terminal, and frequencies between 1.1 MHz and 2.2 MHz from the remote terminal to the customer premise.
 This will eliminate most of the crosstalk between the services and preserve data rates on the line from the central office.